shivannis/xandr-docs-public/xandr-docs/articles/monetize/asynchronous-usersync-pixels.md

 ## How it works

 We attach a bit of JavaScript code to the publisher's page that will only run after the rest of the page's content has been loaded by the browser.
 Once a web page (or iFrame) has finished loading, this code calls our server asking for a usersync pixel.
-When that pixel returns and is loaded, the Javascript calls back to Xandr again, asking for another usersync pixel.
+When that pixel returns and is loaded, the Javascript calls back to Microsoft Advertising again, asking for another usersync pixel.
 For any given tag this loop repeats a maximum of ten times, and usersyncing will stop once there are no more usersync pixels available or the queue of available pixels is exhausted.
-After the loop finishes, the user should be fully synced across Xandr and all of our external partners.
+After the loop finishes, the user should be fully synced across Microsoft Advertising and all of our external partners.

 For those interested in more technical details, we are appending a JavaScript callback to the browser's `window.onload` event.
 For more information about how the `onload` event works, see [Mozilla's DOM Reference](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event).